strimzi/strimzi-ui/docs/Architecture.md

 GraphQL servers use a schema to describe the available types, their attributes, and how these can be manipulated (called mutations).
 Given this schema is retrievable at runtime, it can be inspected to determine what backend capabilities are available.
 This is known as [introspection](https://graphql.org/learn/introspection/).

-The Strimzi ui will perform an introspection of the backend server when it first loads in the user's browser.
+The Strimzi UI will perform an introspection of the backend server when it first loads in the user's browser.
 It will compare the retrieved schema to a model defined in the UI, and will store the result in a [React Context](../client/Contexts/Introspect/README.md) for use across the UI.
 This will allow the UI to then configure itself to show or hide capabilities based on what the backend supports.
 Examples of this include:

 - By the navigation (in combination with the [#entity-model](#entity-model)) to show or hide whole pages if a minimum set of backend requirements are not met
 - By the [feature flag capability](#configuration-and-feature-flagging) in the UI to enable and disable individual features based on backend capability
 - By individual `Bootstrap`, `Panel` or `Group` components on a use case by use case basis

+###### User Authorization

+When the UI is configured to point to a Strimzi cluster with OAuth2.0(Keycloak) or OPA authorization, the UI will be able to request authorization details for the current user.
+This can be used for two purposes:

+1. Request user permissions when the page first loads - and augment the entity model to deny capabilities based off authorization
+2. Perform one off authorization checks against a particular resource - for example, when visiting a topic by a bookmark

+In a simple authorization (KafkaUser) scenario, authorization checks will always return `true` because the UI backend will not be able to intropsect the user.

 ##### Component topology